oneklickonline/GitHub_Assignment/README.md

 ### Pull request: How to Create Pull Request
 ### Conclusion

-## Intoduction
+### Intoduction

+GitHub is one of the best sites for sharing ideas, creating with other developers, and realizing visionary innovations, with over 83 million users.
+There is an entire system and set of tools on GitHub that help you do it even better, whether you're visualizing data, creating software, a new game, or writing about new technology.

 In this topic, we will talk about Git and GitHub, Their differences, why you need GitHub and how to clone with GitHub, how to make a pull request, and how to commit on GitHub, finally we discuss GitHub desktop and GitHub CLI.

-## What is Git:
+### What is Git:
 Git is a tool used by developers to manage source code.
 It is free and open source and can be used to handle small and large projects so efficiently.
-Git is used to tracking changes in source code.
+[Git](https://git-scm.com/) is used to tracking changes in source code.
 And it allows developers from different ends to work together on a particular project.

-## What is GitHub:
+### What is GitHub:
 GitHub is an online platform used by software developers for tracking, storing, and collaborating with other software developers on a software project.
-GitHub is one of the most frequently used platforms for software developers because it is free, easy open-source software that allows multiple developers to work on the same project irrespective of location.
+[GitHub](https://github.com/) is one of the most frequently used platforms for software developers because it is free, easy open-source software that allows multiple developers to work on the same project irrespective of location.

-## Why GitHub:
+### Why GitHub:
-Below we will be highlighting the importance of GitHub, why we recommend it, and why you need GitHub as a software developer, an employer, or an employee.
+Below we will be highlighting the importance of GitHub, why we recommend it, and why you need [GitHub](https://github.com/) as a software developer, an employer, or an employee.
 - GitHub is free and open-source.
 -	GitHub makes it easier for software developers to make excellent 	      			documentation.
 -	GitHub uses text editors like markdown to write formatted documents.
 - 	GitHub is a repository that allows you to showcase your work to the public, which makes it one of the largest coding communities.
 -	GitHub uses cloud hosting, which makes it faster and can connect to platforms like Amazon or Google Cloud.

-## Git vs. GitHub:
+### Git vs. GitHub:
 Someone might be asking about the difference between Git and GitHub.
 Below we shall discuss it with the use of a table.